andersmurphy/andersmurphy-blog/resources/posts/2019-06-01-clojure-intro-to-tap-and-accessing-private-vars.md

   nil)
 ```

-So `add-tap` adds the tap handlers to an atom called `tapset`.
+So, `add-tap` adds the tap handlers to an atom called `tapset`.
 From the name, we can guess that it might be a set which means we shouldn't be able to register the same tap function twice.
 Let's try and access `tapset`.

 ```clojure
 clojure.core/tapset